 Benchmark rates, also known as interest rate benchmarks and reference rates, are used in various different types of financial products and contracts and reflect what it costs for banks to borrow from each other.
-Traditionally benchmark rates are determined by using expert judgment of a contributing panel of banks and calculated and published daily by an independent industry body.
-Benchmark rates are used selectively by banks in some but not all products and services.
-Bank of Ireland tends to use benchmarks such as the London Interbank Offered Rate (“LIBOR”) and Euro Interbank Offered Rate (“EURIBOR”) in business or corporate transactions as well as bank to bank transactions.
+Traditionally, benchmark rates have been determined by using the expert judgment of a contributing panel of banks and are calculated and published daily by an independent industry body.
+Benchmark rates are used selectively by banks in some, but not all, products and services.
+Bank of Ireland UK, like other banks, have used benchmarks such as the London Interbank Offered Rate (“LIBOR”) and Euro Interbank Offered Rate (“EURIBOR”) in business or corporate transactions as well as bank to bank transactions.

 Since 2014, financial institutions worldwide have been progressively moving towards replacing or reforming benchmark rates in what is known as Benchmark Reform.